 Students will find it difficult to achieve their aims without prior planning due to the limited resources, limited time and the amount of work involved.
 It is unlikely that they will be able to keep rigidly to a timetable, but an attempt has to be made to devise a schedule so that the work can be completed in the specified time.
-Therefore, they must begin with a plan and be clear about what they intend to achieve.
+It is, therefore, important that they begin with a plan and be clear about what they intend to achieve.